noobaa/noobaa-core/src/deploy/NVA_build/README.md

-upgrade - upgrade flow which runs from the crontab version_check.js - simple http request to the SaaS werbserver for version verification mongo.repo - mongodb repo definitions create_vm.sh - Create the NVA machine using the VirtualBox CLI
+upgrade - upgrade flow which runs from the crontab version_check.js - simple http request to the SaaS werbserver for version verification mongo.repo - mongodb repo definitions create_vm - Create the NVA machine using the VirtualBox CLI